nravic/kalmanrs/README.md

-# Rusty-kalman
+# kalmanrs
-### A (yet to be) comprehensive Kalman Filter library in Rust

-This library directly implements the algorithm found [here](http://www.cs.unc.edu/~welch/media/pdf/kalman_intro.pdf).
-Rusty-kalman is build using nalgebra, and is designed to be as dimensionally generic as possible to make it easy to implement in whatever control structure or system you're working with.
+This library directly implements the algorithm found [here](http://www.cs.unc.edu/~welch/media/pdf/kalman_intro.pdf). kalmanrs is build using nalgebra, and is designed to be as dimensionally generic as possible to make it easy to implement in whatever control structure or system you're working with.

 ## Setup